Museum of Fine Arts

 The crystal spine diffuses with the central axis through enclosing a part of the courtyard by the glass ‘Jewel Box’.
 The 63 feet high ceiling of Shapiro Family Courtyard formulates a lofty breathing space reinforced by a blissful sunshine and the interplay of outside greenery.
 The courtyard holds spaces for visitors’ orientation, a café and a new gallery for the special exhibitions underneath.
 A new-state-of-art Alfond Auditorium with a capacity of 150 guests is placed right beside it.
 A new landscaping approach is applied for the long abandoned park designed by Friedrick Law Olmstead in 1877.
 The new greening followed Olmstead’s romantic tradition of winding paths and informal planting which invites the green into the heart of the building.
 The vegetation acts as nodes to the different galleries while composing a successful indoor-outdoor relationship.

-Harmonizing with the other Foster+Partners projects, this $345 million structure justifies the budget by maintaining high energy efficiency.
+Harmonizing with the other Foster and Partners projects, this $345 million structure justifies the budget by maintaining high energy efficiency.
 The galleries possess customized climate control system and most of the building interiors are naturally illuminated.
 Also, the project won a number of recognitions for its tremendous success, which include Boston Society of Architects’ People’s Choice Award, Preservation Achievement Award, Boston Preservation Alliance and RIBA International Award.

 Location : Boston, MA, USA